Explore the road construction and structure construction projects that are on the horizon for Milton.

 Thompson Rd –Boulevard/Multi Use Path

-West side of Thompson Road –Boulevard from the north limit of the gas easement to Clark Boulevard
+West side of Thompson Rd – work will be within the boulevard from the north limit of the gas easement to Clark Boulevard.

 Localized multi-use path and boulevard works.